-The COVID-19 pandemic and the future outbreak of other highly infectious or contagious diseases could seriously harm our research, development and potential future commercialization efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition and results of operations.
+The ongoing COVID-19 pandemic and the future outbreak of other highly infectious or contagious diseases could seriously harm our research, development and potential future commercialization efforts, increase our costs and expenses and have a material adverse effect on our business, financial condition and results of operations.

 Public health crises such as pandemics or similar outbreaks could adversely impact our business, the business operations of third parties on whom we rely and our ongoing or planned research and development activities.
-In December 2019, a novel strain of coronavirus surfaced in Wuhan, China and has since reached multiple other regions and countries, including Philadelphia, Pennsylvania where our primary office and laboratory space, as well as certain of our CMO partners, are located.
-The COVID-19 pandemic is evolving, and to date has led to the implementation of various responses, including government-imposed quarantines, travel restrictions and other public health safety measures.
-The extent to which COVID-19 impacts our operations or those of our third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the pandemic, new information that may emerge concerning the severity of COVID-19, the impact of new strains of the virus, the effectiveness and availability of vaccines and the actions to contain COVID-19 or treat its impact, among others.
+While progress has been made in the fight against the ongoing COVID-19 pandemic, including the broad dissemination and administration of vaccines in certain countries, the COVID-19 pandemic has continued spread globally, including in all 50 states within the United States, including Philadelphia, Pennsylvania where our primary office and laboratory space, as well as certain of our CMO partners, are located.
+The COVID-19 pandemic has continued to evolve as new variants of COVID-19 have been identified and spread, which have led to various responses, including government-imposed quarantines, travel restrictions and other public health safety measures in response to the emergence of new variants.
+The extent to which COVID-19 will continue to impact our operations or those of our third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the pandemic, new information that may emerge concerning the severity of COVID-19, the impact of new strains of the virus, the effectiveness, availability and utilization of vaccines and the actions to contain COVID-19 or treat its impact, among others.
+Further, since the beginning of the COVID-19 pandemic, three vaccines for COVID-19 have received Emergency Use Authorization by the FDA and two of those later received marketing approval.
+Additional vaccines may be authorized or approved in the future.
+The resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in these trials.

-Additionally, timely enrollment in our ongoing and planned clinical trials is dependent upon clinical trial sites which will be adversely affected by global health matters, such as COVID-19.
-We plan to conduct clinical trials for our product candidates in geographies which are currently being affected by COVID-19.
-Some factors from the COVID-19 pandemic that have delayed and could further delay or otherwise adversely affect enrollment in the clinical trials of our product candidates, as well as our business generally, include:
+Additionally, timely enrollment in our ongoing and planned clinical trials is dependent upon clinical trial sites which may be adversely affected by global health matters, such as COVID-19.
+The ongoing COVID-19 pandemic could result in increased adverse events and deaths in our clinical trials due to COVID-19 related infections, and if we decide to implement a lymphodepleting preconditioning regimen, patients are likely to be more immunosuppressed and therefore at a greater risk of developing more severe symptoms from a COVID-19 infection.
+Some factors from the ongoing COVID-19 pandemic that have delayed and could further delay or otherwise adversely affect enrollment in the clinical trials of our product candidates, as well as our business generally, include: